rubymorillo/pocket-ux-list/README.md

 # The Pocket UX List 🗂
-A small, but formidable, list of UX-related resources that I've used and like.
+A small, but formidable, list of UX-related resources that I've personally used and like.
 Created for people interested in learning more about various UX concepts.

 ---